MatthewPierce-ITC/ExhibitMarkerDocs/pages/branding/brand_design.markdown

 ### Brand Design

-The brand editor can be accessed via the Menu bar by selecting Brand Editor
+You can access the Brand editor via the Menu bar by selecting Brand Editor

 > ![Screen Grab - Brand Editor Menu Bar](../../assets/user_interface_assets/UserInterface_Menu_06_BrandEditor.png)

 #### __<u>Placement</u>__

-ExhbitMarker&trade; allows the user to select one of six zones to place the brand when applying to document pages.
+ExhibitMarker&trade; allows the user to select one of six zones to place the brand when applying to document pages.

 |Top Left | Top Center | Top Right |
 |:-------------|:-----:|-----------:|